canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 Please, please don’t use “uploading changes” or any variations on your commit messages.

 Depending on your workplace or project, you have to follow a naming convention for your commit messages.
-For example, you have to include the type of change (feature, test, bug or refactor) and followed by a task number from your bug tracking software.
+For example, you have to include the type of change (feature, test, bug or refactor) followed by a task number from your bug tracking software.
 If you need to follow a convention like this one, [Git can format the commit messages]({% post_url 2020-09-02-TwoRecurringReviewComments %}) for you.

 Keep your commits small and focused.
 Work with incremental commits.
-Don't commit changes that break your project.
+And, don't commit changes that break your project.

 ## Branching and merging

 ### Branching

 Using the time machine analogy, **a branch is a separate timeline**.
 Changes in a timeline don’t interfere with changes in other timelines.
-Timelines are called **branches**.
 By convention, the main timeline is called **master**.

 About the master convention, starting from [Git 2.28](https://github.blog/2020-07-27-highlights-from-git-2-28/#introducing-init-defaultbranch), when you run `git init`, Git will look for the configuration value `init.defaultBranch` to replace the hard-coded "master" name.
 Other alternatives for master are: main, primary or default.
 For existing repositories, you can follow [this Scott Hanselman post](https://www.hanselman.com/blog/EasilyRenameYourGitDefaultBranchFromMasterToMain.aspx) to rename your master branch.

 Branching is one the most awesome Git features.
 Git branches are lightweight and fast when compared to other VCS.

 Let's create a new branch called "testing".
+For this, we will need the command `branch` follow by the branch name.

 ```bash
 # Create a new branch called testing